SCCER CREST TREES

 Switzerland is facing an energy transition, entailing a shift from centralized to decentralized power generation.
 With the simulation platform “TREES”, decentralization dynamics and value creation within the Swiss energy system are analyzed from a regional perspective.

 This research stream has grown out of the SCCER CREST in 2014.
 For the analysis of socio-technical transitions, the technological innovation system perspective (TIS) and System Dynamics modelling is applied.
-Under the following link you will find a demonstrator of a simple version of the simulation platform TREES where you may create your own virtual scenarios experiments and test the outcome (in German): TREES Demonstrator (recommended browsers: Firefox or Chrome)

 The objectives of this project are